mohitsahasrabudhe/TimeSeriesAnalysis/README.md

 # Technical Specifications
 A dynamic dashboard that build ARIMA, ETS and Decomposition Time Series forecasting models.
-This dashboard is build using RShiny, JavaScript and Jquery
+This dashboard is built using RShiny, JavaScript and Jquery